Not already a member? Register a free account

 Some infantry battalions had their own "Special Branch" units comprising men from reconnaissance platoons, in plain clothes and armed with either a 9mm Browning or a Sterling sub-machine gun.
 In addition, the Special Air Service used a tried and tested routine involving two or four-man teams disguised as Arabs... in crowded areas, other friendly undercover units were likely to be operating, and there were fatal instances of "friendly fire."

 Studying printed reports of such friendly fire incidents (In the U.S. there is an old military adage that says, "Friendly fire ain't,") I did find one case of what the British call a "blue on blue" incident.
-Apparently a clandestine SAS team did come across a friendly unit disguised as Arabs in October 1966 and in the confusion shot and killed a sergeant and a corporal of the 3rd Battalion of the Royal Anglian Regiment in Sheikh Othman.
+Apparently a clandestine SAS team did come across a friendly unit disguised as Arabs in October 1966 and in the confusion shot and wounded a sergeant named Michael Smith and killed a corporal of the 3rd Battalion of the Royal Anglian Regiment in Sheikh Othman.

 Special Branch members pose in front of their Land Rovers.
 The vehicles were designed to fit in with local traffic both day and night.
 They were decorated with tassels and hood covers, and painted by hand brush either green or black.
 Although the outside seemed dirty and dingy, the motor was kept in pristine condition and each vehicle had a hidden radio.
 The vehicles would drive through town dropping off two-man pairs who would quietly go about their missions.